Praseetha-KR/imagineer/src/_posts/2015-08-26-djangothon.markdown

 ####Our project: django-engage

 Django-engage is a solution for real time communication between user and admin, we have build a chat system using websockets.

+The realtime connection is achieved with [Django-SwampDragon](http://swampdragon.net/), a websocket supporting lib; and authentication check is done with [SwampDragon-Auth](https://github.com/jonashagstedt/swampdragon-auth) lib.

 #####Source code